 The situation at the French land borders

-In 2021, the situation at Italian French internal border remains unchanged: since November 2015 and due to the reintroduction of border controls by France, many migrants attempting to cross the borders with France, Austria and Switzerland have been subject to rejection at the border, often with the use of violence.
+In 2022, the situation at Italian French internal border remains unchanged: since November 2015 and due to the reintroduction of border controls by France, many migrants attempting to cross the borders with France have been subject to rejection at the border, often with the use of violence.
 A detailed account of the situation at the borders in previous years is available in the previous updates of the AIDA Report on Italy, and in the AIDA Report on France.

-From 14 December 2020, mixed Italian-French patrols began to operate along the border of Ventimiglia with the task of patrolling the borders according to the provisions of bilateral police cooperation agreements based on the 1997 Chambery agreements, providing for conjunct actions and cooperation between Italian and French police.
+From 14 December 2020, mixed Italian-French patrols began to operate along the border of Ventimiglia with the task of patrolling the borders according to the provisions of bilateral police cooperation agreements based on the 1997 Chambery agreements, providing for conjunct actions and cooperation between Italian and French police Police checks, which can be considered lawful in internal border areas only if conducted in a manner that police powers doesn’t have an equivalent effect to border checks, take indeed place only towards people of foreign appearance and systematically especially at Ventimiglia train station where migrants are prevented from getting on the train platform in order not to catch a train headed to France.
+This practice, started in 2020, is still widely implemented.

 Italian media realised some interviews with migrants having been readmitted to Italy or blocked at the border, and with NGOS operators at Ventimiglia.
 The migrants involved declared having been intercepted and sent back by French police, after all the efforts to reach France.
 NGOs’ operators observed that about 60 people per day attempted to reach France, and only 10 would succeed, as all the others – including UAMs – were pushed back.
-Volunteers regret of the closure of the red cross Ventimiglia Camp that constituted a support for all the transit people.
+Volunteers regret the closure of the red cross Ventimiglia Camp that constituted a support for all the people on the move.
+Notwithstanding the decision of the Court of Justice of the European Union in the cases C-368/20 and C-369/20 in relation to the unlawfulness of prolonging internal border checks without new reasons that justify the reintroduction of such controls, the French Government continued with the temporary reintroduction of border controls, the last extension being notified on 1 of November 2022.
+In May 2022, Anafé and other French C.S.O’s, with the support of ASGI, submitted an appeal against the decision of the French government to prolong border checks at internal borders, but the French Council of State rejected the appeal on 27 July.

 Since 2020, due to the pandemic, both transit areas (Ventimiglia and Oulx) suddenly found themselves totally or partially without accommodation facilities, while the flows that had slowed down in the first months of the year returned to earlier levels after spring.
 In Ventimiglia, despite a drop-in flow, local associations have aided about 250 people a day.
 On 31 July 2020, the Roja Camp, managed by the Italian Red Cross, was closed, after a previous period of quarantine due to two positive cases of COVID-19, which prevented new entries.
 Being the only formal place of accommodation for people in transit, its closure led to the proliferation of informal settlements and the occupation of public spaces to face the arrival of winter.
 Facilities provided by the local Caritas office are only able to guarantee a limited number of places for single parents and children.